PovertyAction/project-mata/README.md

 To use Project Mata, clone this repository and add `src/ado` to your ado-path.

-Project Mata requires the user-written program `stgit` to manage Git repositories.
+Project Mata requires the SSC package `fastcd` to manage external dependencies.